-Meaning of Time On Site, Time On Page, Bounce Rate on Google Rankings
+Time On Site, Time On Page, & Bounce Rate Explained

 To find out how successful your website is at attracting and keeping visitors, you can use a free tool like Google Analytics.
 Time On Page, Time On Site and Bounce Rate are a few of the Google Analytics web metrics that you should be concerned about.
 Time On Site refers to how long visitors stay on your website.
 Time On Page refers to the time spent on a specific web page.
 Bounce Rate refers to the percentage of visitors who quickly leave the website.